anatolio-deb/anyd/README.md

     return arg
 ```

-Additionally, you can use built-in logger to log something specific:
+Additionally, you can use built-in logger:

 ```python
 from anyd import logging